-The association between non-alcoholic fatty liver disease (NAFLD) and smoking is a subject of debate.
-Smoking is a significant contributor to the occurrence of chronic, non-communicable diseases (NCD) worldwide, including cancer, type 2 diabetes (T2DM), respiratory problems, and cardiovascular conditions [41].
-Research conducted on rats with obesity revealed that exposure to cigarette smoke intensified the histopathological severity of non-alcoholic fatty liver disease (NAFLD) [42].
-A cross-sectional study conducted on individuals with non-alcoholic fatty liver disease (NAFLD) observed that the prevalence of liver substantial fibrosis and advanced hepatic fibrosis was significantly greater among smokers compared to non-smokers.
-A comprehensive analysis of 20 published studies conducted a systematic review and meta-analysis, revealing a strong correlation between smoking and NAFLD[43].
+The association between NAFLD and smoking is a subject of debate.
+Smoking is a significant contributor to the occurrence of chronic, non-communicable diseases (NCD) worldwide, including cancer, T2DM, respiratory problems, and cardiovascular conditions [42].
+Research conducted on rats with obesity revealed that exposure to cigarette smoke intensified the histopathological severity of non-alcoholic fatty liver disease (NAFLD) [43].
+A cross-sectional study conducted on individuals with NAFLD observed that the prevalence of liver substantial fibrosis and advanced hepatic fibrosis was significantly greater among smokers compared to non-smokers.
+A comprehensive analysis of 20 published studies conducted a systematic review and meta-analysis, revealing a strong correlation between smoking and NAFLD[44].
 The study also emphasized the need for additional research to elucidate the underlying processes of this association.
-Although smoking was previously believed to be a significant risk factor for the development of non-alcoholic fatty liver disease (NAFLD), a study involving 933 patients (368 smokers and 565 non-smokers as controls) found no difference in the occurrence of NAFLD between the two groups (22.2% versus 29%), including heavy smokers who consumed more than 20 packs of cigarettes per year[44].
+Although smoking was previously believed to be a significant risk factor for the development of NAFLD, a study involving 933 patients (368 smokers and 565 non-smokers as controls) found no difference in the occurrence of NAFLD between the two groups (22.2% versus 29%), including heavy smokers who consumed more than 20 packs of cigarettes per year[45].